killuhwhale/appium/src/README.md

     - cannot interact with PWAs.
 5. Can Detect if an app is a game.
 5. Open app and detect crashing upon opening.
+6. Attempt login using Object Detection via YOLOv5
-6. History report for each app w/ images at ea step.
+6. History report for each app w/ screenshots at ea step.
-7. Summary report of all apps.
+7. Summary report of all apps from each device.

 # What we need to do but cant yet
 1. Detect app if an app is O4C

-# Major TODOs
+# TODOs

     - Add new list tracking for potential bad apps.
         - When we fail to install and they arent misnamed or invalid.

-    - Multi Run:
-        - Add a toggle for split run or full run
-            - Currently we split the list of apps across all devices evenly.
+    - Strategy when we have two continue buttons and one is disabled but has the higher probability
-            - we will need to test all apps on ea device....
+        - we should try to click all of them unless something happens?
+            - Check new activity, might need to clean up the handle_login
+                - Make it try more continue buttons before takinga new screenshot...

     - install button - def install_app_UI()
         - Need to verify if stable build is different than other builds